RDP1974/IsapiScale/README.md

 # IsapiScale
 a pair of hints to make Delphi isapi web app scalable and reliable<br>
 <br>
-of course Delphi has the safe mem of Rust, the OOP quicker and elegant than C++ thanks to an optimized VMT, faster execution time due to smaller pe exe size that fit into L1 cpu cache<br>
+of course Delphi has the safe memory as Rust, the OOP quicker and elegant than C++ thanks to an optimized VMT, faster execution time due to smaller pe size that fit into L1 cpu cache<br>
 <br>
 so for newbies there it is a sample to make Windows Server isapi applications flying<br>
 <br>